 also known as Madrid Barajas Airport is Madrid’s main airport and a key European airport for international travel as the airport serves as a hub for flights to many South and Central American destinations.
 There are four terminals at the airport and it is one of the busiest airports in the world.
 With a vast number of flights going to Madrid for connection to onward destinations, plus business travel, plus the tourists travelling to explore Madrid and the surrounding areas, the airport catered for 45 million passengers in 2012 and has facilities to cater for up to 70 million people.
 The airport is located 13km from the centre of Madrid and it is well connected by road and rail.

 More About Madrid Airport

-Madrid is an old city steeped in history and culture and as such as an array of attractions to see and experience.
-Top things to do in Madrid include going to the Puerta del Sol, the Plaza Mayor or walk along the Gran Via and Paseo de la Castellana or row a boat around Retiro Park.
-Don’t leave Madrid without trying their local tapas and paella and try to see some flamenco while you are there.
-And the most famous and popular site in Madrid are the Royal Palace and the Prado and well worth a visit.
-To see more than the city centre, jump into your hire car and explore.
-There is a one week road trip where you can drive to Segovia, Avila and up to Salamanca, Valladolid and Burgos and back through Sierra de la Demanda and Soria and home from Madrid again.
+Madrid is the capital of Spain and is famous for tapas, paella and flamenco as well as being a city steeped in history which can be clearly seen around the city; you should take a look at the Puerta del Sol, the Plaza Mayor or walk along the Gran Via and Paseo de la Castellana.
+The most famous tourist destinations are the Royal Palace and the Prado.
+In a rental car why not explore more Castille Leon and head into north west Spain.
+There is a route which we would recommend you do in a week, you can drive to Segovia, Avila and up to Salamanca, Valladolid and Burgos and back through Sierra de la Demanda and Soria and home from Madrid again.
 Or just do day trips to Toledo, Valencia or Seville.